 - a.
+The OHCDS bills the Department for the vendor good or service and then pays the subcontractor.
+The OHCDS is responsible to ensure that the subcontracting agency is only charging what the good or service costs the general public, and the OHCDS may not charge an administrative fee or any additional costs.
 Entities eligible for designation as OHCDS for services within this waiver are service coordination entities, all of which render at least one Medicaid service directly (Service Coordination) utilizing its own employees. - b.
 Eligible entities may request enrollment.
 Such requests are reviewed and approved by OLTL prior to any service provided through the OHCDS arrangement. - c.
 As described in Appendix D, individuals are fully informed of their right to choose from all willing and qualified providers and are not required to utilize the OHCDS arrangement.
 Providers who do not wish to affiliate with an OHCDS may always directly enroll as a provider with the Department. - d.
-Through robust provider/SC oversight and monitoring, as well as through information garnered through service plan and claims data, OLTL monitors services provided through OHCDS to ensure that the OHCDS has contracted only with providers meeting established minimum qualifications.
+Through robust provider/SC oversight and monitoring, as well as through information garnered through service plan and claims data, OLTL monitors services provided through OHCDS to ensure that the OHCDS has contracted only with providers meeting established minimum qualifications. - e.

-- e.
 Through these oversight mechanisms, OLTL will also ensure that the arrangements meet State and Federal requirements - f.
 The full amount of service dollars is passed through for the provision of service. - g.
 The State assures financial accountability when an OHCDS arrangement is used by monitoring individual service plans and claims paid to the OHCDS entities through the comprehensive provider and SC monitoring processes performed by OLTL.
 The state ensures that the payment to the OHCDS does not result in excessive payments through the established process of paying only the cost of the service or good provided.